billpatrianakos/coverage-web/README.md

 1. Set environment variables with `source envvars.sh`.
 You only need to source the `envvars.sh` file once per terminal session.
 It only needs to be run in the terminal window/tab that will be running the local web server and *only in development and test environments*
 2. Start a local development server by simply running `gulp`.
 The `gulp` command will invoke the default Gulp task and do the following:

-- Try to set environment variables (currently not working so we `source envvars.sh` first for now)
+- Try to set environment variables (currently a bug prevents this from working so we `source envvars.sh` first for now)
 - Watch all JS, LESS, and most other important files and directories for changes
   - The watch tasks will transpile LESS to CSS, JSX (React) to regular JavaScript, lint your scripts, package your scripts using Browserify, and more
 - Start a local development server